sholly/servicemesh-demo/README.md

 Check the status of TLS on the pods:

-`istioctl x authz check $CONDUCTOR_POD`
+`istioctl x authz check $CONDUCTOR_POD_NAME`

+We should now see 'STRICT' mTLS policy applied.

 ##9 Service to Service Authorization

-Create projects:
+Create two projects:
 servicemesh-authc
 servicemesh-curl

-Add to smmr
+Add both projects to the Service Mesh Member Roll.

 Create application:
-this includes a destination rule and peerauthentication for strict tls oc apply -f deployments/application.yaml
+The 9_RBAC/application.yaml includes a destination rule and peerauthentication to apply strict mTLS.
+`
+oc apply -f deployments/application.yaml`

-switch to servicemesh-curl pod.
+switch to the servicemesh-curl project..

 oc apply -f deployments/sleep.yml

+Now, check that we can talk to the conductor pod across namespaces:

+Run `oc exec $(oc get pods -o name -n servicemesh-curl) -- curl -s conductor.servicemesh-authc.svc.cluster.local:8080/callleaf12`

+We should see a successful call to the conductor application.

+Apply conductor-policy.yaml.
+`oc apply -f deployment/conductor-policy.yaml`

+After 20-40 seconds, this should restrict traffic to the conductor application to ONLY the istio-ingressgateway.

-Check that we can talk to the conductor pod across namespaces: oc exec $(oc get pods -o name -n servicemesh-sleep) -- curl -s conductor.servicemesh-authc.svc.cluster.local:8080/callleaf12
+Run `oc exec $(oc get pods -o name -n servicemesh-curl) -- curl -s conductor.servicemesh-authc.svc.cluster.local:8080/callleaf12`
 We should now get access denied.
-Apply the AuthorizationPolicy:

-oc apply -f deployment/conductor-policy.yaml
+Apply the curl conductor policy, allowing access from the 'servicemesh-curl' namespace.
 WAIT 20-30 seconds before checking access again:

 oc exec $(oc get pods -o name -n servicemesh-sleep) -- curl -s conductor.servicemesh-authc.svc.cluster.local:8080/callleaf12

+We should now be allowed to call conductor from the servicemesh-curl namespace again.